chem454/chem454.github.io/docs/lab-1/lab-1.md

 ## Summary

 **Objective:**
-Determine the concentration of quinine in tonic water using fluorescence spectroscopy.
+*Precisely* determine the concentration of quinine in tonic water using fluorescence spectroscopy.

 **Turn in:**
   - Your complete lab notebook as a .jl file, functioning with no errors.